jitpack/jitpack.io/README.md

 ======
 - Javadoc publishing.
 If the project produces a javadoc.jar then you can browse the javadoc files directly at:
     - `https://jitpack.io/com/github/USER/REPO/VERSION/javadoc/`
+    - See the example projects on how to configure your build file.
+[Android example](https://github.com/jitpack/android-example/blob/master/library/build.gradle)
 - Private repositories https://jitpack.io/private
 - Dynamic versions.
 You can youse Gradle's dynamic version '1.+' and Maven's version ranges for releases.
 They resolve to releases that have already been built.
 - Build by tag and by commit id.